 History of Washburn

-Washburn University has a rich history dating back nearly 150 years.
+Washburn University has a rich history dating back 150 years.
 Our university was founded in 1865 by members of the Congregational Church on the principle that all people – regardless of race, ethnicity, gender or family income – have the right to earn an education.

 Programs of study have been added through the years and today Washburn's legacy of providing opportunity to all who seek an education continues for more than 7,000 students in more than 200 academic programs.
 Washburn offers programs that lead to certification, associate, bachelor, master's, doctor of nursing practice and juris doctor degrees.

 Learn much more about the history of Washburn University through this 11-page chapter provided to incoming students in the First Year Experience.

 Ichabod Washburn worked his way from indentured apprentice to captain of industry.
 The businessman was also a fervent Congregationalist, abolitionist and philanthropist who believed in the rights of all people to an education.

 Washburn was sent at age 9 to learn leather harness-making because his widowed mother could not provide for him.
 He later became an apprentice blacksmith and learned machinery.
 By the time he was 33, in 1831, Washburn had developed a machine and technique that made wire stronger and easier to produce, which ultimately lead to his fortune.